negbook/threads/README.md

 ```

-# Modules : Arrival  (dependency with starting Threads script)
+## Modules : Arrival  (dependency with starting Threads script)
 Add positions and callback when you arrived that place. recommanded range <=5.0
+Detect if you arrival somewhere positions.It can be a table array or just a position data.
+When you arrived,callback a data relative to the raw position data.

 ```
 Threads.AddPositions
 Threads.AddPosition
 ```
 [EXAMPLE](https://github.com/negbook/-threads-example-new_banking)

-# Modules : Scaleforms  (dependency with starting Threads script)
+## Modules : Scaleforms  (dependency with starting Threads script)
+When you draw a scaleforms.
+It will drawing with Threads script.The perfromances is only effected in Threads script.
+So you can directly know how you spent your CPU usage with drawing scaleforms.
 ```
 Threads.Scaleforms.Call
 Threads.Scaleforms.Draw